 We fully realize that you can graduate from high school with course work which is less demanding, be we recommend that each student should challenge himself or herself to go beyond the minimum requirements for graduation.
 Remember, the better your high school preparation, the better your chances are for success in your future plans.

 Marion L. Steele Counseling Staff

-Mrs. Mary Jane Loushin, A-G students
+Mrs. Mary Jane Loushin, Grades 9, 10, and 11, Last Names A-K